Herodian: Occupation and social status

-Accomplishments
+The Roman History

-Herodian's Roman History is a collection of eight books covering the period from the death of Marcus Aurelius in 180 A.D. to the beginning of Gordian III's reign in 238.
+Herodian's Roman History is a collection of eight books covering the period from the death of Marcus Aurelius in 180 AD to the beginning of Gordian III's reign in 238.
 It provides a first person account of one of the most politically diverse times of the Roman Empire.
 The first book describes the reign of Commodus from 180 to 192, and the second discusses the Year of the Five Emperors in 193.
 Book Three encompasses the reign of Septimius Severus from 193 to 211, while the fourth discusses the reign of Caracalla from 211 to 217.
-Book five is about the reign of Elagabalus from 218 through 222, and book six deals with the reign of Severus Alexander from 222 to 235.
+Book Five is about the reign of Elagabalus from 218 through 222, and Book Six deals with the reign of Severus Alexander from 222 to 235.
 The seventh book recounts the reign of Maximinus Thrax from 235 to 238, and the final one describes the Year of the Six Emperors in 238.
 Most likely, Herodian is writing for an eastern audience, for he often explains different Roman customs and beliefs that would have seemed foreign to Easterners.

 Herodian has been both praised and criticized by scholars.
 The first person on record to review Herodian is the ninth-century patriarch of Constantinople, Photius.
-Of Herodian, Photius wrote “he neither exaggerates with hyperbole nor omits anything essential; in short, in all the virtues of historiography there are few men who are his superior.”
+Photius wrote of Herodian: "he neither exaggerates with hyperbole nor omits anything essential; in short, in all the virtues of historiography there are few men who are his superior.”
 Zosimus used him as a source as did John of Antioch when writing his World Chronicle.
 An English translator of the Roman History wrote in 1705 that Herodian "still preserves a Majesty suitable to the Greatness of the Subject which he treats, and has something in him so pleasing and comely, as perhaps all the Art and Labour of other Men can never reach.”
 Altheim commended Herodian's wide vision of the period, and F.A.
 Wolf acclaimed Herodian's lack of bias and superstition.
 However, not all views of Herodian are positive.
 For example, Wolf also charged Herodian with a deficiency in critical faculty.
 While the author of the Historia Augusta drew from Herodian, he also censured him for bias, and Herodian was by no means Zosimus’ first choice.
 Similarly, Joannes Zonaras only utilized Herodian where Cassius Dio's history leaves off.